California unlikely to run short of electricity this summer thanks to storms, new power sources – KION546

 Associated Press

 SACRAMENTO, Calif.
-(AP) — California regulators say the state is unlikely to run out of electricity this summer because of a big increase in power storage and a wet winter that filled the state’s reservoirs enough to restart hydroelectric power plants that were dormant during the drought.
+(AP) — California regulators say the state is unlikely to experience electricity shortages this summer after securing new power sources and a wet winter that filled the state’s reservoirs enough to restart hydroelectric power plants that were dormant during the drought.

 The nation’s most populous state normally has more than enough electricity to power the homes and businesses of more than 39 million people.
 But the electrical grid has trouble when it gets really hot and everyone turns on their air conditioners at the same time.